![]() |

 Prior to this next exodus there will yet again be a new captivity.
 The nations of Israel, mostly scattered thru Europe and the English speaking sections of the world now, will be sold off as slaves by the Beast!

-9 They will serve Yehovah their Elohim, and David their king, who I’ll cause to arise for them.
+9 They will serve Yehovah their Elohim, and David their king who I’ll raise up for them.

 King David will literally be raised from the dead to preside over this Everlasting Kingdom!
 This in not entirely figurative—it is entirely literal!